Investor Guide

 Auto repair shops, auto body shops, transmission specialists, quick-lube centers, and tire shops are classified as special-purpose commercial real estate.
 Many banks will not lend on these properties at all due to their single-use nature, and those that do require lengthy underwriting processes.
 Sab Tera Lending regularly finances auto repair and auto body shop real estate across our entire service territory.

-Common auto repair shop loan scenarios we fund: purchasing the building as an owner-occupant to stop paying rent; acquiring a leased auto repair property as an investor; pulling cash-out equity from an owned auto shop to expand or fund another acquisition; bridging an auto shop property while arranging SBA 504 permanent financing.
+We evaluate auto repair shop loans based on the real estate value (land and improvements), the building's income potential (existing lease or owner-user occupancy), and the exit strategy.
+Common scenarios we fund: purchasing the property you currently rent to stop paying rent; acquiring a leased auto repair property as an investor; pulling cash-out equity from an owned auto shop to expand or fund another acquisition; bridging an auto shop property while arranging SBA 504 permanent financing.

 Asset-Based Underwriting — How We Evaluate Your Deal